 Features include an LED light, flexible arm stand, and camera to record images and video.

 To operate, connect via USB to a computer; download optional software for more features!

 This professional metal detector from National Geographic is lightweight, portable, and easy to use.

 Hone your skills with the included book, Metal Detecting: A Beginner’s Guide by Mark Smith.

 This rock kit includes 50 specimens, including igneous, sedimentary, and metamorphic rocks, ores, gemstones, and minerals.

-Check the rock list and study guide, then read the included book, Rocks and Minerals, to learn more about each sample!
+Check out the included rock list and study guide to learn more about each sample!

 Calling all astronomers — the compact Orion StarBlast 4.5 telescope is for you!

 Spend hours exploring our solar system using the pocket constellation guide.
 Bonus: includes red LED headlamp for night vision!